danvuk567/SP500-Stock-Analysis/Sector-Sub_Industry-Performance-Analysis/readme.md

 ## Modify custom re-usable functions: *[custom_python_functions.py](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Custom-Python-Functions/custom_python_functions.py)*

-Let's define a function called *scatter_plot* which will plot a **Scatter Plot** using matplotlib and sklearn packages of the our returns and draw a regression line.
-We will need to install the sklearn package if it has not been installed and import the LinearRegression module from sklearn.
+Let's define a function called *scatter_plot* which will plot a **Scatter Plot** using **matplotlib** and **sklearn** packages of the our returns and draw a **Regression Line**.
+We will need to install the sklearn package if it has not been installed and import the *LinearRegression* module from sklearn.
 This will draw a regression line of our return data to predict future outcomes.
 The function requires a returns dataframe and return type as input parameters.

         from sklearn.linear_model import LinearRegression